noaa-nws-cpc/realtime-oni/docs/HOW-TO-RUN.md

      -manual, -man       Display script documentation
      -output, -o         Output filename (override default)               filename
 ```
 Note that this script has an option to take a date range.
-This is how the same script can compute the ONI for a 90-day period as well as a 3-month period.
-If desired, this script could be run manually for any time range (if you wanted a 30-day, or 120-day ONI for example).
+This is how the same script can compute the ONI for multiple time windows.
+If desired, this script could be run manually for any time range (e.g., if you wanted a 30-day or 120-day ONI).
 Also, using the `-output` option, the ascii data file can be written anywhere you want.
+The archive updaters set the `-o` option to the archive files described in the [README](../README.md).